langjam/jam0002/motif/README.md

 Parsing Rules
 ------------

-1. Program is parsed line by line.
+1. The program is parsed line by line.
 For text programs, a line is ended with CRLF or LF.
 For image programs, a line is simply a row in the image.
 The parser will try to match the line to one of the seven patterns.
 2. Pattern matching is always done in this order: solid, rainbow, irregular rainbow, checkerboard, irregular checkerboard, wave, irregular wave.
 3. Every line that is empty or didn't match any of the seven patterns is skipped as a comment.
 Example: